belle2/basf2/analysis/doc/MCMatching.rst

 ---------------
 Photon matching
 ---------------
 Detalis of photon matching efficiency can be found `in this talk <https://confluence.desy.de/download/attachments/53768739/2017_12_mcmatching_ferber.pdf>`_.
-If you want to `contribute <https://agira.desy.de/browse/BII-5316>`_ to the Belle II Software, please feel free to move material from the talk to this section.
+If you want to contribute, please feel free to move material from the talk to this section (:issue:`BII-5316`).